ethannicholas/panda-old/docs/arrays.md

 list is empty.
 You should generally use this variant of `fold()` where possible, since it handles empty lists, as in:

+@SOURCE(
     function factorial(x:Int):Int {
-        -- not the most efficient way to implement this, but quite elegant! return (2 ... x).fold(Int::*, 1)
+        -- not the most efficient way to implement this, but elegant! return (2 ... x).fold(Int::*, 1)
     }
+)

 Array.filter
 ------------